 Welcome to the Toronto Birth Centre Website!

 As experts in normal birth, midwives in Ontario have traditionally provided care during labour and birth in a client’s home or in hospital.
-Now there’s a third option available to midwifery clients who live in Ottawa or Toronto: Women and families can plan to have their baby at a birth centre.
+Now there’s a third option available to midwifery clients who live in Ottawa or Toronto: Birth centres.

 Birth centres provide a comfortable, home-like setting.
 Birth centres are midwife-led and have been planned and designed in collaboration with midwives.

-To be a space where women, families and communities can access safe and culturally respectful birthing care.
+To be a space where pregnant people, families and communities can access safe and culturally respectful birthing care.

 The purpose of the Toronto Birth Centre Inc. is to achieve optimal health and wellness for the whole community through culturally integrated care, education and research, and through supporting the practice of Aboriginal midwifery in its fullest scope both culturally and professionally.